ochafik/openscad/README.md

 ### Compilation

-First, run `mkdir build && cd build && cmake .. -DEXPERIMENTAL=1 -DENABLE_MANIFOLD=1 -DMANIFOLD_PAR=TBB` to generate a Makefile.
+First, run `mkdir build && cd build && cmake .. -DEXPERIMENTAL=1` to generate a Makefile.

 Then run `make -j`.
 Finally, on Linux you might run `make install` as root.